11 Things You Shouldn’t Store in Your Bathroom

 Yes, all the rumors you’ve heard are true—your toothbrush is a breeding ground for bacteria.
 And it may even have fecal matter, especially if you share a bathroom, according to research from Quinnipac University.
 To keep your brush as germ-free as possible, rinse and air-dry it after each use, and, if you still choose to store it in the bathroom, close the toilet lid before you flush—and definitely, don’t store in next to the toilet, one of the germiest spots in your bathroom.

 Leaving your prized makeup products in the bathroom exposes them to a lot of unwanted heat and moisture, which allows mold and other bacteria to spread and make your makeup go bad faster.
 And like toothbrushes, makeup brushes are also bound to get contaminated with fecal matter from sprayed toilet water.
 That’s something you definitely don’t want touching your face.
+On that note, here’s a handy guide on how to clean makeup brushes.

 Heat and perfume just don’t mix.
 The experts at perfume.org say that fluctuations in temperature (the kind that can occur when you take steamy showers) can destroy the molecular integrity of your fragrance and cause it to sour.